Frederick Rodgers

 Books

-Lily & Me by Frederick Rodgers
+Lily & Me

 My story opens as I leave Belfast to join the Royal Navy.
 Crossing the Irish Sea I think back to where it all began.
 My parents births how they meet marry and raise six children.
-There struggle through two World Wars and desperate poverty.
+Their struggle through two World Wars and desperate poverty.
 My mothers death in 1939 when I was eleven months old.
 Adopted by my eldest sister and husband and my own unhappy struggle of 13 years to regain my identity.

-The Royal Navy & Me by Frederick Rodgers
+The Royal Navy & Me

 (5.00 from 2 reviews)